 Confirmation Program Overview

-We will be using a new program with our Confirmation Candidates.
-This program is called, Decision Point, by Matthew Kelly of Dynamic Catholic.
-Matthew Kelly is the author of the books, Four Signs of a Dynamic Catholic, and, Rediscover Catholicism, provided as gifts from Father Brian to parishioners 2 years ago during Advent and Lenten Season Masses.
+Matthew Kelly, the founder of Dynamic Catholic, is the author of books such as Four Signs of a Dynamic Catholic and Rediscover Catholicism, which have been provided as gifts from Father Brian to parishioners during past Advent and Lenten Season Masses.

 Decision Point Program